Fiscal Management

 Prior to certification of the budget, the board will review the projected revenues and expenditures for the school district and make adjustments where necessary to carry out the education program within the revenues projected.

-A budget for the school district shall be prepared annually for the board’s review.
-The budget shall include the following:
+A budget for the school district will be prepared annually for the board’s review.
+The budget will include the following:

-It shall be the responsibility of the superintendent [or designee] to prepare the budget for review by the board prior to the April 15th deadline each year.
+It is the responsibility of the superintendent [or designee] to prepare the budget for review by the board prior to the April 15th deadline each year.

-Prior to the adoption of the proposed budget by the board, the public shall be apprised of the proposed budget for the school district.
-Prior to the adoption of the proposed budget by the board, members of the school district community shall have an opportunity to review and comment on the proposed budget.
-A public hearing for the proposed budget of the board shall be held each year in sufficient time to file the adopted budget no later than April 15th.
+Prior to the adoption of the proposed budget by the board, the public will be apprised of the proposed budget for the school district.
+Prior to the adoption of the proposed budget by the board, members of the school district community will have an opportunity to review and comment on the proposed budget.
+A public hearing for the proposed budget of the board is held each year in sufficient time to file the adopted budget no later than April 15th.

-The proposed budget filed by the board with the board secretary, and the time and place for the public hearing on the proposed budget shall be published in a newspaper designated for official publication in the school district.
-It shall be the responsibility of the board secretary to publish the proposed budget and public hearing information at least 10 days, but no more than 20 days, prior to the public hearing.
+The proposed budget filed by the board with the board secretary and the time and place for the public hearing on the proposed budget is published in a newspaper designated for official publication in the school district.
+It is the responsibility of the board secretary to publish the proposed budget and public hearing information at least 10 days, but no more than 20 days, prior to the public hearing.

-The board shall adopt and certify a budget for the operation of the school district to the county auditor by April 15th.
-It shall be the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities.
+The board will adopt and certify a budget for the operation of the school district to the county auditor by April 15th.
+It is the responsibility of the board secretary to file the adopted and certified budget with the county auditor and other proper authorities.

 Adopted: 6/70